barvch/generador-de-sandbox/recursos/User's Guide/README.md

 ## The input file

-The **generador-de-sandbox/Configuracion/configuracion.json** file is the core of the tool,
+The **generador-de-sandbox/Configuracion/configuracion.json** file is the core of the tool and works in JSON format which contains the following data for virtual machines customization:

-> Technical specs can be found [here].
+* **Root**.
+This is the root folder of the project.
+This is the place in the system where all the files of the virtual machines will reside.
+* **MaquinasVirtuales**.
+This is the list and specifications of virtual machines that will be created.
+This field is built by three sections:

+    - **General data**.
+Data related with host machine available resources and file storage.
+This section contains the following fields:

 ```JSON
 {